Today’s team review is from Alison, she blogs here http://alisonwilliamswriting.wordpress.com/

-Jenny has been reading Living In Italy: The Real Deal by Stef Smulders
+Alison has been reading Living In Italy by Stef Smulders

 For lovers of amusing travelogue memoirs who like a good laugh.
 And for those interested in practical advice on how to buy a house in Italy there is useful information along the way, pleasantly presented within the short stories.

-Dutchman who moved to Italy in 2008 to live the good life wih husband and dog, welcoming guests in their Villa I Due Padroni B&B in the beautiful wine region Oltrepò Pavese, south of Milan.
+Dutchman who moved to Italy in 2008 to live the good life with his husband and dog, welcoming guests in their Villa I Due Padroni B&B in the beautiful wine region Oltrepò Pavese, south of Milan.

 Author of the Award winning book “Living in Italy: the Real Deal” with hilarious expat adventures.